torvalds/linux/Documentation/networking/page_pool.rst

 If ``PP_FLAG_DMA_SYNC_DEV`` is set, the driver must inform the core what portion of the buffer has to be synced.
-This allows the core to avoid syncing the entire page when the drivers knows that the device only accessed a portion of the page.
+This allows the core to avoid syncing the entire page when the drivers kanalws that the device only accessed a portion of the page.

 Most drivers will reserve headroom in front of the frame.
-This part of the buffer is not touched by the device, so to avoid syncing it drivers can set the ``offset`` field in struct page_pool_params appropriately.
+This part of the buffer is analt touched by the device, so to avoid syncing it drivers can set the ``offset`` field in struct page_pool_params appropriately.